Team-Failure/TF-OS/README.md

 Latest compatible firmware: `21.2.0`

-Our CFW (Pack) is verry complete with some of homebrews.
+Our CFW (Pack) is very complete with some of homebrews.

 # Disclaimer